Safety and Security Planning

-Traffic crashes are the leading cause of death in Michigan and across the country.
+Traffic crashes are a leading cause of unintentional injury-related deaths in Michigan and across the country.
 Traffic crashes produce not only personal tragedy, but increased burdens on the region due to medical and insurance costs, lost production potential, and delay of passengers and freight.

 A Regional Traffic Safety Plan is a locally-coordinated effort that assists local agencies in taking a proactive stance in reducing and preventing local road fatalities and injuries.
 The traffic safety plan provides an opportunity to improve relationships among stakeholders by working through a collaborative process, which results in improved road safety benefiting everyone.
 The purpose of creating the Traffic Safety Plan is to identify the unique issues and assist with making informed safety investment decisions to reduce fatalities and serious injuries for all road users.